purelabio/guideline/sql_schema.md

 * Constraint names should follow a convention similar to this: `<table_name>.<description>` or `<table_name>.<category>.<description>`.
 This improves error messages when constraint violations are exposed to clients.

-* Names of all non-unique indexes must be UUIDs without dashes.
+* Names of all non-unique indexes should be UUIDs without dashes.
 This makes them much easier to define, and also avoids naming collisions.

+  * When possible, comment on an index what is it _for_.
+Provide the name of the relevant SQL view, query-generating function, etc.

 * Create matching indexes for queries that are known to be slow.
 Keep in mind that syncing indexes with queries increases the code maintenance burden.